lynnjm7/licensify/README.md

 which should show the licensify version information.

-To complete the installation, you should run the setup command that is built into the tool and follow the on-screen instructions for configuring the utility.
+To complete the installation, run the setup command that is built into the tool and follow the on-screen instructions for configuring the utility.
 See the [Setup](#setup) section of this document.